danpjordan/tetris/README.md

 # tetris
-A game of tetris using Python3 and Pygame
+Tetris using Python3 and Pygame